-Many phone jobs are lumped together into “Customer Service,” but not all customer service jobs are the same.
-Some provide support services, answering questions and troubleshooting problems.
+Many phone jobs are lumped together into work at home “Customer Service,” but not all customer service jobs are the same.
+Some provide support services by answering questions and troubleshooting problems.
 Some involve booking travel plans such as hotels, airline tickets and car rentals.
 Other involve catalog order taking such as Home Shopping Network or 1-800Flowers.
 And finally, you can get a job taking food orders or providing support to diners and restaurants.

 Foodler is an app that allows you to order takeout from local restaurants in hundreds of cities across the U.S., plus it offers rewards and incentives.
 Imagine, getting rewarded to order takeout.

 Foodler hires home-based reps to handle inbound and outbound calls and emails, troubleshoot tech issue, and communicate with other CSRs.
 At least an AA degree is needed (although Bachelor’s degree is preferred), and two years customer services is desired.
 Foodler reps need high speed Internet, Win 7 or higher, or Apple is OSX 10.8 or later, USB headset and a quiet place to work for 8 hours a day.
 They take candidates from only a handful of states: AZ, CA, CT, FL, IL, MA, ME, MO, NC, NY, OR, TX, VA.

 To learn more, visit Foodler.